-The main purpose of this paper is not to present all the different aspects of the individual psychotherapy applied in the case of Jérémie (almost 17 years of age), with the different technical, ethical and confidentiality issues that it raised, but rather to demonstrate how the use of the Internet was useful in enabling Jérémie and myself very quickly to come to terms with and overcome what was a very delicate phase.
+The main purpose of this paper is not to describe in detail the individual psychotherapy applied in the case of Jason (almost 17 years of age), but rather to demonstrate how the use of an Internet voicemail was useful.
+It enabled Jason and myself quickly to come to terms with and overcome what was a very delicate phase.

-Jérémie’s parents separated when he was five years old.
-Since then, he lived mainly with his mother, in a small rural village, and he has had regular conflict-free contact with his father.
-He has one sister, Joanna, who is one year younger than himself, and he gets on well with her.
-He is of average to above-average intelligence.
-He attends a mainstream school.
-His academic results are mediocre ( a combination of laziness and passivity along with a lack of motivation and, as I gradually discovered, a number of secret preoccupations that were a distraction to him )
+Jason’s parents separated when he was five years old.
+Since then, he lived mainly with his mother, in a small rural village, and had also regular conflict-free contact with his father.
+He has one sister, Joanna, one year younger, and he gets on well with her.

-Since he was 15 and a half, Jérémie had been coming for consultation off and on in connection with his poor results at school and his abundant use of the Internet.
+Since he was 15, Jason had been coming for consultation off and on, in connection with his poor results at school and his abundant use of the Internet.
 This was nothing more than some friendly support therapy, along with a few father-child and mother-child interviews.
-I had not seen him for four months when his father phoned me to tell me that he was still using the Internet a lot, but, he said : « that’s not the problem any more » Something was wrong with Jérémie.
-He was sullen, withdrawn and increasingly lackadaisical.
+I had not seen him for months when his father phoned me : « The Internet is not the problem any more…something is very wrong with Jason » The youngster was sullen, withdrawn and increasingly irritable.
 We therefore resumed the therapy.
-We still had a good relationship, but it was a conventional and evasive relationship that focused on fairly general subjects (school, young people, the Internet, etc.)
+We still had a good relationship, but it was a conventional and evasive one, focusing on fairly general subjects (school, young people, the Internet, etc.)

 Overwhelmed by fear of death

-Three weeks later, his father called me on the phone.
-He was very worried because Jérémie was getting worse.
+Ten days later, his father called me on the phone, very worried because Jason was getting worse.
 He had an overwhelming fear of death that made his life a misery.
-I gave him a quick appointment during which I told Jérémie about the phone call from his father ( who had not concealed this from him ) He told me that it was true that he was afraid ( how it was so bad that he couldn’t keep up with his schoolwork and how he would feel his pulse to check that he was still alive ) He told me that he couldn’t connect this recurrence to any specific experience or to any change in relationships or to any new questions he had recently come up with about life.
-I told him that what he said made me think that one possibility was guilt and self-aggression: « It’s as if part of yourself is attacking you and trying to kill you (...)
+I gave Jason a quick appointment and he confirmed me his almost panic fear : it was so bad that he couldn’t keep up with his schoolwork and he often felt his pulse to check that he was still alive.
+He first claimed that he couldn’t connect this recurrence to any specific experience or to any new questions he had recently come up with about life.
+I replied that one possibility was guilt and self-aggression: « It’s as if part of yourself is attacking you and trying to kill you (...)
 Could it be that you’re blaming yourself for something, that you feel guilty about something serious that you daren’t admit?
 Or something you can’t remember right away? » Off the top of his head, nothing came to mind.
-Then, as the session was over I asked him to see what he could find for next time.
+Then, as the session was over, I asked him to seek what he could find for next time.

-Because he lived over a hundred kilometres away and it was urgent and because we are both interested in the Internet, I suggested we do the next session five days later over the Internet and MSN, using a webcam and a microphone.
+Because he lived over a hundred kilometers away, it was urgent and we are both interested in the Internet, I suggested we do the next session five days later over the voicemail Messenger, using a webcam and a microphone.
 He gladly agreed to the idea, as did his father when I informed him.

 The first webcam session

 Of course, this description didn’t come out all in one go.
-Once Jérémie started writing, short phrases came up in quick succession, some of them spontaneously, like a confession that has to be vomited out once it has started, and some of them prompted me to ask questions about specific details.
+Once Jason started writing, short phrases came up in quick succession : some of them came spontaneously out, like a confession that has to be vomited out once it has started, while other phrases prompted me to ask questions about specific details.
 A few times I got the impression that he was playing down some of the more embarrassing aspects (the fact that it had gone on for a long time, the onset of puberty, etc.)

-Eventually I had the feeling that Jérémie had just about said everything he had to say in this first written session, so I asked him to switch the sound and video functions back on.
+Eventually I considered that Jason had just about said everything he had to say for this first written session, so I asked him to switch the video function back on.
 He didn’t object, so I could see live what happens after someone confesses to serious wrongdoing.
-Initially all I could see on the screen was part of Jérémie’s forehead, turned the other way and almost lying on the desk.
+Initially all I could see on the screen was part of Jason’s forehead, turned the other way and almost lying on the desk.
 However, little by little, sometimes spontaneously and sometimes at my prompting, he lifted his head and moved his face back into the field of vision, and I was delighted to see that he stared at the camera two or three times.
-In other words, he had the courage to look me in the eye
+In other words, he had the courage to look me in the eye.

-◊ - We then talked about the nature and meaning of what he had done ( incest or simply sexual game ) and the responsibilities involved.
-Among other things, I suggested he should get the book I had written about child sexuality (8) and read what I said about sexual activities between brothers and sisters and then discuss it with me.
+◊ - We then evoked the meaning of what they had done -incest or simply sexual game- and the responsibilities involved.
+Among other shared ideas and questions, I suggested he should get the book I had written about child sexuality, read my opinion about sibling sexual activities i and then discuss it with me.

 Before signing off, we made an appointment for six days later, either by webcam or live, whichever he preferred.